 Here’s a list of five books that I read more than once in 2014.
 Some of them I re-read immediately, others I came back to.

-LETTERS FROM A STOIC, BY SENECA
+LETTERS FROM A STOIC

 (I got Letters From a Stoic from the library so this is my aforementioned Moleskine notebook.)